photo/frontend/documentation/api/PostPhotoUpdate.markdown

-Open Photo API / Photo Upload
+Open Photo API / Update Photo
 =======================
 #### OpenPhoto, a photo service for the masses